bijenmanlol/return-oof/readme.md

 I made this program to automatically return the oof sound.

-This program is entirely written in batch and is for know only available on windows.
+This program is entirely written in batch and is only available on windows.

 It cannot be used if roblox was downloaded from the Micrsoft Store